 The result of this process — a pair of shoes that is flexible, able to mold to one’s feet without compromising on durability.

 Sabahs are hand lasted — the process of wrapping the colorful leather uppers over the plastic mold of a foot to dictate size and form.
 Hand lasting is difficult and strenuous but allows the craftsmen to manipulate each piece of leather, understanding its unique characteristics, to form the perfect pair of Sabahs.
 A dying art, hand lasting is essential to the form of Sabahs as a machine cannot understand the nuance of the leather.

 Sabahs are primarily held together by a single waxed thread that is hand sewn around the sole, binding together all four pieces of leather into a shoe.
 This style of construction is unique to Sabah and a few shoemakers in Turkey.
 It requires months of training to learn, and years to perfect.
 Since starting Sabah, we’ve created a training program to recruit and train new stitchers- we now employ nearly ten.
 As we expand our operations to El Paso, Texas we are experimenting with other stitching processes such as “Lock Stitch” — a method of stitching, which intertwines two threads, one from the bottom and one from the top, creating a strong bond so that even if one stitch is worn away the other stitches will not unravel and will remain as strong as ever.

 As a final step, we apply a rubber outsole to every pair of Sabahs with a combination of heat, glue and pressure.
-This sole is intended to protect the stitching and Buffalo sole and should be replaced as needed to maximize the longevity of your Sabahs.
+This sole is intended to protect the stitching and sole and should be replaced as needed to maximize the longevity of your Sabahs.